Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 7. Cross-selling

-A number of our luxury retailers have taken to offering bundle discounts when they encourage customers to buy items from a particular category.
+A number of luxury retailers have taken to offering bundle discounts when they encourage customers to buy items from a particular category.
 When doing so, the focus should be on creating ties between products, as relevance is always key.

 Bundles are an eCommerce promotion idea that always offer an effective discount on an item without harming its brand equity, or violating retailer agreements.